 They started the American Living Organ Donor Fund, a GuideStar Platinum-rated 501(c)(3) with mission to make living organ donors “whole” by ensuring their rights are protected and by ensuring the procedure is cost-neutral.
 The Living Organ Donor Fund is need-blind and makes direct grants to living organ donors both pre and post-donation to cover donation related expenses (including but not limited to lost wages, travel, lodging, child care, caregiver, etc.).
 We are here to serve all kinds of living organ donors – kidney, bone marrow, liver, and lung.
 Living organ donors on average spend $5,000 out-of-pocket, but sometimes costs go as high as $20,000.
 Only 8% of Americans can afford to donate an organ without using their savings or going into debt.
 In less than 3 years we have helped make more than 100 living organ donation transplants possible.
 Living organ donors are doing enough by donating an organ, so they and their families should not also have to suffer financially.
 Being a living donor should be cost neutral.

 In 2016, Sigrid and Mike expanded the original mission of the Fund to create the American Living Organ Donor Network (ALODN) which has the broader mission of helping living organ donors with whatever they need, not just funding.
 In addition to making direct grants, the Network has a large variety of initiatives, including information for donors, educating the public on living organ donation, and working on policy initiatives to address living organ donors needs and protect their rights.
-The Network also has an online donor and potential donor only support group with close to 250 members and a new program to provide pro bono psychological couseling if desired.
-We listen to living organ donors and work to implement what they need to make more donations possible and to make them safer both medically and financially.
+The Network also has an online donor and potential donor only support group with close to 500 members and a new program to provide pro bono psychological couseling if desired.
+We listen to living organ donors and work to implement what they need to make donation both medically and financially safer.